 This professional learning environment is built on theory, research and industry application, all within a small campus atmosphere located in Salina, Kansas.

 - The Salina campus is particularly known for its world-class aviation program.

 - A state-of-the-art Student Life Center opened in 2009, and includes a full-size basketball court and various running and fitness areas.

 - This campus is one of the first and few universities in the nation to offer a bachelor's degree in unmanned aircraft systems and machine learning and autonomous systems.

-- Salina, a city of nearly 48,000, offers access to more than 600 acres of park land and the annual Smokey Hill River Festival.
+- Salina, a city of nearly 48,000, offers access to more than 600 acres of park land and the annual Smoky Hill River Festival.